Bidding Games and Efficient Allocations: Efficiency, Monotonicity, and Binary Trees

 \section{Efficiency, Monotonicity, and Binary Trees}

-Having established the (rather weak) conditions for existence of a PSPE, we next turn to study the properties of this outcome, how it depends on the budget, and whether it is desired from the perspective of the players.
+Having established the existence of PSPEs, and in particular the Bottom Equilibrium, we next turn to study the properties of this outcome, how it depends on the budget, and whether it is desired from the perspective of the players.
 This is the primary section of this work, where we lay out our main positive result.